Hamka and Islam

 Cosmopolitan Reform in the Malay World

-Since the early twentieth century, Muslim reformers have been campaigning for a total transformation of the ways in which Islam is imagined.
-Islam in the Malay World has a long list of innovative Muslim reformers.
-The author Haji Abdullah Malik Abdul Karim Amrullah, commonly known as "Hamka," is one of the most influential.
+Since the early twentieth century, Muslim reformers have been campaigning for a total transformation of the ways in which Islam is imagined in the Malay world.
+One of the most influential is the author Haji Abdul Malik bin Abdul Karim Amrullah, commonly known as Hamka.

-Hamka and Islam pushes the boundaries of the expanding literature on Muslim reformism and reformist thinkers by grounding its analysis within the Malay world experience and offering a novel attempt to build a concept—"cosmopolitan reform"—that will be of service to researchers across the world.
+Hamka and Islam pushes the boundaries of the expanding literature on Muslim reformism and reformist thinkers by grounding its analysis within the Malay experience and by using the concept of cosmopolitan reform in a new context.